bsejawal/how-to/java/java8/interview-question.md

-1. Prnt the name of the employee whose salary is top Nth highest from a list of employee
+1. Print the name of the employee whose salary is top Nth highest from a list of employee
    ```java

        List<Employee> employees = new ArrayList<>();